GRANGEVILLE – What a difference a year – and $6.1 million — makes.

 So far, the church has completed several projects: lawn irrigation system; replacement of the street entrance door and siding to both improve street appeal and also energy efficiency; replacement of kitchen flooring; enhancement of the music program; and investing a portion for future church needs.

-“So far we’ve put in a partial new heating system,” said Bruch Walker, board of trustees chair, Grangeville Elks, concerning its share of the Webb monies.
+“So far we’ve put in a partial new heating system,” said Bruce Walker, board of trustees chair, Grangeville Elks, concerning its share of the Webb monies.
 “The rest we’re holding onto for the future on building or community projects.”

 Mt.
 Idaho Lodge No. 9 A.F. /A.M.